 Dr. Larson’s internship and residency in Plastic Surgery were completed in Washington, DC at Georgetown University and its affiliated hospitals under the mentorship of famous breast reconstructive surgeons Dr. Scott Spear and Maurice Nahabedian.
 He went on to receive further training in microsurgery and complex oncologic defect reconstruction under the world famous microsurgeon Peter Neligan at the University of Washington in Seattle, WA.

 Dr. Larson is interested and trained in all aspects of plastic surgery.
-While his primary focus is on reconstruction of traumatic, oncologic or surgical defects, he also offers breast reduction, lipedema treatment, body contouring, gender affirmation surgery and cosmetic surgery.
+While his primary focus is on reconstruction of traumatic, oncologic or surgical defects, he also offers breast reduction, liposuction, lipedema treatment, body contouring, gender affirmation surgery and cosmetic surgery.
 His additional training and expertise also allow him to offer microsurgical reconstructive treatment options to patients.

 Often these surgeries are the final option in an otherwise unsalvageable reconstruction.
 Similarly, microsurgery can also provide the added benefit of reducing the morbidity in reconstructions that might have previously required the sacrifice of muscle or additional tissue.

-Dr. Larson has a special interest in breast reconstruction following mastectomy.
+Dr. Larson has a special interest in breast augmentation and breast reconstruction following mastectomy.
 He is proud to be one of the few surgeons in Southern Arizona to offer microsurgical breast reconstruction with free DIEP flaps.
 This surgery allows for breast reconstruction with a patient’s own tissue while preserving the muscular integrity of the abdominal wall.